General meaning

 The temptation to hide behind impeccable sociability.

-In its shadow, this combination can speak of a very beautiful social life on the surface, full of smiles and events, but which masks repetitive tensions or hidden weariness.
-Whip in the background emphasizes the possibility of stifled conflicts, gossip behind the scenes, or cycles of social overexertion followed by a sudden withdrawal.
-Bouquet and Garden remind us that it is pointless to force oneself to be pleasant everywhere if, inside, you need to say no, set boundaries, or choose more authentic circles.
+In its shadow, this combination can indicate a very beautiful social life on the surface, full of smiles and events, but which conceals repetitive tensions or hidden weariness.
+The Whip in the background emphasizes the possibility of stifled conflicts, gossip behind the scenes, or cycles of social overexertion followed by a sudden withdrawal.
+The Bouquet and Garden remind us that it is pointless to force oneself to be pleasant everywhere if, inside, you need to say no, set boundaries, or choose more authentic circles.

 Calibration questions